gromacs/gromacs/docs/reference-manual/definitions.rst

 last one or two decimals of the forces are non-significant.
-The virial is less accurate than the forces, since the virial is only one order of magnitude larger than the size of each element in the sum over all atoms (sec. [sec:virial]).
+The virial is less accurate than the forces, since the virial is only one order of magnitude larger than the size of each element in the sum over all atoms (sec. :ref:`virial`).
 In most cases this is not really a problem, since the fluctuations in the virial can be two orders of magnitude larger than the average.
 Using cut-offs for the Coulomb interactions cause large errors in the energies, forces, and virial.
 Even when using a